Hall hurt after 62-yard TD in Jets' 16-9 win over Broncos - NewsBreak

 Zuerlein's 45-yarder as the first half expired sent the Jets into halftime with a 10-9 lead.

-That field goal was into a stiff wind at the south end zone, the same direction that Brandon McManus missed an extra point following Latavius Murray's 2-yard TD run.
+That field goal was into the wind at the south end zone, the same direction that Brandon McManus missed an extra point following Latavius Murray's 2-yard TD run.

 McManus also missed a 56-yarder with the wind before making a 44-yarder to put Denver ahead 9-7.